Director: Xinmin Li

 Post experiment support, including developing integrated strategies for following–up microarray experiments

 The GSR has developed a broad bioinformatics infrastructure and an efficient means for data acquisition, storage and analysis.
-The GSR has access to various advanced software including GeneSpring 11.0, Partek Genomics Suite 6.5, D-chip, SAM and Ingenuity Pathway Analysis.
+The GSR has access to various advanced software including Partek Genomics Suite 6.5, Ingenuity Pathway Analysis, NextGENe and IPA.
 The well-established data management, data analysis and data integration systems have significantly enhanced the overall capacity of the GSR to assist the investigators in rapidly digesting and transforming large quantities of data into new findings.

 The GSR is a fully automated and high-throughput facility with the following instrumentation: